 - Profile Views provide the graphic interface

-- VC Segment Type and Relationships and the Segment math
+- VC Segment Type, geometry Constraints and Relationships, and the resolutions of Segment math

-We are responsible for segment direction and how we approach PVI or Segment definition
+We are responsible for segment type and direction and how we approach definition by PVI or Segment entity.

 Offset Control Manager

-How much we choose to employ this depends on what we do in the uphill Corridor properties and related Assembly Subassemblies’ properties and perhaps some or all of the following:
+How much we choose to employ either a primary or secondary role for Offsets depends on what we do in the downhill Corridor properties, the related Assembly Subassemblies’ properties, and perhaps some or all of the following:

 Superelevation Control Manager